ctrlallorg/CTRLall/src/about.md

   <h1>About us</h1>

   <h2>Why Ctrl All?</h2>
   <p>Digital literacy isn’t just knowing which buttons to press — it’s understanding the system, navigating it with confidence, and helping others do the same.

-Ctrl All is built by a union member, educator, and open-source advocate who believes in legacy, clarity, and community.
-This space is designed to be inspectable, reproducible, and empowering.</p>
+  Ctrl All is built by an open-source advocate who believes in clarity, confidence, and control.
+This space is to empower anyone, new or experienced with Microsoft Office, who’s stuck or wants to go further.</p>

   <h2>What You'll Find Here</h2>
-  <p>Whether you're troubleshooting a stubborn spreadsheet, teaching others to navigate tech, or rebuilding workflows from the ground up, Ctrl All gives you the tools to take back control.
-No gatekeeping.
-No jargon.
-Just clear, modular guidance and community-powered learning.</p>
+  <p>Whether you're troubleshooting a problem in a Word document, can't find a tool, or just want to understand how an option works, Ctrl All gives you all the knowledge you need to achieve it.
+All jargon and terms explained.
+No bloated filler content for clicks.
+No gatekeeping paywalls.
+Just clear, modular guidance and demonstration-led self-paced learning.</p>

   <ul>
     <li><strong>Guides & Tutorials</strong>: Step-by-step walkthroughs for real-world digital tasks.</li>
-    <li><strong>Reusable Resources</strong>: Tools and templates designed for clarity and remixability.</li>
+    <li><strong>Reusable Resources (to come)</strong>: Tools and templates designed for clarity and remixability.</li>
     <li><strong>Feedback & Requests</strong>: Your voice shapes this space — contribute ideas, tips, and needs.</li>
   </ul>

   <h2>Language</h2>
-    <p>Use the toggle at the top if you want to switch between US AND UK/CA/AU/NZ English; Microsoft app options and labels are in US english by default to reflect the programs.</p>
+    <p>Use the toggle at the top if you want to switch between US and UK/CA/AU/NZ English; Microsoft app options and labels remain in US english by default to reflect the programs.</p>

   <h2>Get Started</h2>